Sarfaraz Ahmed: T20I captaincy

-After a horrendous T20 World Cup 2016 campaign, the T20I captain Shahid Afridi resigned and the PCB appointed Sarfaraz as the captain of the national T20 team on 5 April 2016.
+After a horrendous 2016 T20 World Cup campaign, the T20I captain Shahid Afridi resigned and the PCB appointed Sarfaraz as the captain of the national T20 team on 5 April 2016.
 He won his first match in the only T20I against England by nine wickets.
 Later, in a 3-match series, his team whitewashed the 2016 ICC World Twenty20's champion, West Indies.
 Pakistan ranked Number 1 in ICC rankings for T20 Internationals in late 2018.
 Under his captaincy, Pakistan won 11 consecutive T20 series.
 The teams included West Indies, Australia, New Zealand, England & Zimbabwe against which Pakistan won the series.
 Pakistan also white-washed the opponent in a bilateral series on 5 occasions under his captaincy.

 ODI captaincy

 On 9 February 2017 following the resignation of then captain Azhar Ali from ODI captaincy, Sarfaraz Ahmed was chosen to succeed him.
 He became the full-time limited overs captain of Pakistan.
 He also became the vice-captain for Pakistan's Test team.
 In his first series as an ODI captain, Pakistan beat West Indies by 2–1.

 His first major tournament as a captain was the 2017 ICC Champions Trophy.
 In the pool matches, Pakistan lost to India, but went on to win against South Africa and Sri Lanka to enter semi-finals.
 In the semi-final, Pakistan beat the host England comprehensively to enter Pakistan's first Champions Trophy final.
-In the final against arch-rivals India, Pakistan posted a massive total of 338 and won the match convincingly to become the champions.
+In the final against arch-rivals India, Pakistan scored 338 batting first and won the match convincingly by 180 runs to become the champions.
 He was also named the captain and wicket keeper of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC and Cricinfo.